tjvantoll/articles/master-detail/article.md

 this.route.snapshot.params["id"];
 ```

-In general the `ActivatedRoute` has [a variety of APIs](https://angular.io/docs/ts/latest/api/router/index/ActivatedRoute-interface.html) that give you access to all things routing.
+The `ActivatedRoute` class has [a variety of APIs](https://angular.io/docs/ts/latest/api/router/index/ActivatedRoute-interface.html) that give you access to all things routing.
 The `snapshot` property in particular gives you access to the current route, and you use that to access an “id” URL parameter you passed from the list component.

 This gives you the `id` you need to hit the pokéapi and get details about an individual Pokémon, which you’re doing in this line of code.